james-jw/xq-rhino/README.md

 ## Why?

-Use javascript in your XQuery scripts and services or test your new javascript npm module with XQuery!
+Use javascript in XQuery scripts and services or test new javascript npm module with XQuery!
 Additionally, with the prevlelance of node.js in resent years.
 Algorithms and libraries exist in the `node` space that would be a shame to not use in your next XQuery project.